sylyoung/DeepTransferEEG/README.md

 #### 15. DELTA
 #### More to come!

+## EA

+If you just want to know how Euclidean Alignment was done, refer to

 ## Contact

 Please contact me at syoungli@hust.edu.cn or lsyyoungll@gmail.com for any questions regarding the paper, and use Issues for any questions regarding the code.